 When a Quaker Kindertransport chaperone is murdered in the East End of London, Britain’s counterintelligence spymaster tasks Olivia Denis to join the group rescuing children from Nazi Germany.
 Olivia must find not only a killer, but a traitor relaying sensitive material to the enemy.

 Once they reach Berlin, Olivia discovers she must rescue the family of an imprisoned British spy before she leaves the next day.
 An attack convinces Olivia the family’s two young sons are in grave danger, but where to hide them?

 Can she protect the boys before they become the traitor’s next victims?

-Deadly Darkness, the sixth book in the Deadly Series, is for fans of World War II era spy thrillers and classic cozy mysteries, of intrepid lady sleuths with spunk and smarts.
+Deadly Travel, Book Five of the Deadly series, is for fans of World War II era spy thrillers and classical cozy mysteries, of intrepid lady sleuths with spunk and smarts.
 No explicit cursing, sex, or violence.

 Continue your journey today into Olivia’s world of intrigue in London in the days leading up to war.

 Kate Parker caught the reading bug early, and the writing bug soon followed.
 She’s always lived in a house surrounded by books and dust bunnies.
 After spending a dozen years in North Carolina, she moved to Colorado.
 The Rocky Mountains are beautiful, but she’d developed a love of wide rivers, warmer and wetter weather, and fast-growing greenery that sent her hurrying back to North Carolina.

 Deadly Travel is the fifth book in the Deadly Series, and Kate’s plan is to follow it quickly with Deadly Darkness, both set in 1939 in the days leading up to war.
 There are at least three more of the Deadly Series coming that will bring the beginning of the war to Olivia’s doorstep.
 Kate reports that she is having fun creating new stories to entertain readers and chaos to challenge her characters.